Clarity-Innovation-Lab/fe-stxeco/README.md

 The UI for the Ecosystem DAO, a DAO for the Stacks community for decision making processes.

-For information about the Clarity Project, see [EcosystemDAO](https://github.com/Clarity-Innovation-Lab/ecosystem-dao).
+For information about the Project, see [EcosystemDAO](https://github.com/Clarity-Innovation-Lab/ecosystem-dao).

 ## D-App